existentialmutt/lt-ruby/README.md

 ##Ruby for Light Table

 This plugin is a very alpha demonstration of what a ruby instarepl will soon look like in Light Table.
 It can evaluate the contents of a ruby file and print the result of the last statement up at the top line.
-No extra editing of the file is needed, and the result comes accross in the nice Light Table Chrome.
+No extra editing of the file is needed, and the result comes back in the nice Light Table widgets.
 Like a true repl eval happens in its own binding so your state will persist across evals.

 ## Installation

 1. From LightTable's plugin manager, double-click the "Ruby Instarepl" plugin
 2. If your preferred ruby is not your system default, go to User Behaviors and add an entry for `(:lt.objs.langs.ruby/ruby-exe /path/to/ruby)`